gigalixir/gigalixir-cli/docs/source/main.rst

 How to SSH into a Production Container
 ======================================

+If your app is running, but not behaving, SSH'ing in might give you some insight into what is happening.
+A major caveat, though, is that the app has to be running.
+If it isn't running, then it isn't passing health checks, and we'll keep restarting the entire container.
+You won't be able to SSH into a container that is restarting non-stop.
+If your app isn't running, try taking a look at :ref:`troubleshooting`.

 To SSH into a running production container, first, add your public SSH keys to your account.
 For more information on managing SSH keys, see :ref:`managing-ssh-keys`.